Human rights in Bangladesh: Corruption

 Slave labor is also quite common in Bangladesh, with over 1.5 million people being forced into labor, directly breaking the prohibition on forced labor.
 85% of the slaves are male, and 15% are female, making Bangladesh rank 4th in terms of slave count in the world, only being topped by India, China and Pakistan.
 Most men work in labor industries like farming or construction, while many women and young girls are enslaved in brothels.
 Linking back in to bribery, brothel owners have been found to bribe the police to convince them that the children are at least 18, the legal age to work as a sex worker in Bangladesh.
 These women and girls make very little money, as the brothel owners keep most of the profits.
-Less than 10% of sex workers in Bangladesh have entered the field on their own will, as most of them have been sold or forced into slavery, having to pay off their debts to their owners before becoming free.
+More than a quarter of sex workers in Bangladesh entered the field as a result of being sold or forced into bondage.

+Criticism by International Agencies

+Human Rights Watch reported that Bangladesh’s interim administration, has made limited progress on its human rights agenda.
+While incidents of enforced disappearances and widespread fear have declined since the previous regime, concerns persist over arbitrary detentions, politically motivated actions, and the lack of systemic reform.
+The interim government continues to face pressure from international bodies and civil society to address past abuses, ensure accountability, and implement long-overdue legal reforms to protect fundamental rights and democratic governance.